-Part two of the Proclamiton governs Trade Practices and has three chapters.
+Part two of the Proclamtion governs Trade Practices and has three chapters.
 It addresses abuse of market dominance; agreements, concerted practices and decisions of associations of business persons and regulation of merger and unfair competition respectively.
 The first chapter deals with abuse of market dominance.
 As per this Proclamation, "a business person either by himself or acting together with others in a relevant market, is deemed to have a dominant market position, if he has the actual capacity to control prices or other conditions of commercial negotiations or eliminate or utterly restrain competition in the relevant market."
-Accordingly, this law fills the gap in the Trade Practice Proclamation provides for guidelines on assessment of dominance as:
+Accordingly, this law fills the gap in the Trade Practice Proclamation which failed to define market dominance.
+Furthermore, the Proclamation provides for guidelines on assessment of dominance as: 36

-1) A dominant position in a certain market may be assessed by taking into account the business person's share in the market or his capacity to set barriers against the entry of others into the market or other factors as may be appropriate or a combination of these factors.
+A dominant position in a certain market may be assessed by taking into account the business person's share in the market or his capacity to set barriers against the entry of others into the market or other factors as may be appropriate or a combination of these factors.